 Although there are rarely serious medical complications from stimulant withdrawal, the psychological symptoms often need supportive management.
 Programs that provide solely emotional support for withdrawal are referred to as “social detox.”
-Social (clinical, but non-medical management) detox is geared toward providing a supportive and monitored environment.
-It typically includes behavioral therapy as a way to help control the psychological symptoms that arise from speed withdrawal and assist the patient in learning to handle intense cravings (one of the more persistent and distressing symptoms of withdrawal).
+Social (clinical, but non-medical management) detox treatment is geared toward providing a supportive and monitored environment.
+It typically includes behavioral therapy as a way to help control the psychological symptoms that arise from stimulant withdrawal and assist the patient in learning to handle intense cravings (one of the more persistent and distressing symptoms of withdrawal).

 Medically Assisted Detox

-Abusing speed puts your body under extreme duress.
+Stimulant abuse puts your body under extreme duress.
 If you’ve become unable to control your use, a detox treatment program can help you take the first step toward recovery and health.

 A supervised program can help provide emotional support for someone in withdrawal from stimulants.
 Furthermore, these programs will be able to provide various behavioral and pharmaceutical interventions to manage any insomnia, agitation, depression, and other such withdrawal symptoms that may arise.
-Finding a supervised detox program to guide you through withdrawal with medical and psychological support may be a more effective option than suffering through speed withdrawal on your own.
+Finding a supervised detox program to guide you through withdrawal with medical and psychological support may be a more effective option than suffering through stimulant withdrawal on your own.

 It is also important to note that stimulant use may be associated with cardiac problems.
 Methamphetamine use, for example, is linked to an increase in catecholamine, which can lead to cardiotoxicity and symptoms like rapid heart rate, high blood pressure, and death of the heart muscle.
-In severe cases, methamphetamine use can result in heart attack or sudden cardiac death.
+In severe cases, methamphetamine use can result in a heart attack or sudden cardiac death.
 Cardiac issues often go unrecognized by the patient until they cause dangerous symptoms, so getting a professional evaluation is critical to your health.
 Medical staff in inpatient treatment programs can assess you for any underlying conditions that may need to be addressed or which may complicate the withdrawal process 5.

-Furthermore, when detoxing from speed, people can sometimes go into severe depression and even become suicidal.
+Furthermore, when detoxing from stimulants, people can sometimes go into severe depression and even become suicidal.
 There is no real way to predict if this will occur, and consequently, it is better to detox under supervision to ensure that any mental health issues that may emerge can be handled appropriately and safely.

-There are hundreds of detox and rehab programs available for a person seeking to detox from speed.
+There are hundreds of detox and rehab programs available for a person seeking to detox from stimulants.
 Programs vary tremendously in terms of setting and treatment approaches.
 At one end of the range of settings are those that resemble a private home or resort.
 These programs are usually expensive, but they do make detox and rehab as comfortable as possible.
 Theses luxury programs may offer chefs who cook meals to order, massage therapy, private rooms and other amenities that give the appearance of a spa.
 However, many people find these programs prohibitively expensive.
 There are many more affordable programs that offer quality treatment and supportive care to get you safely started on your path to sobriety.